anentropic/ebaysuds/README.md

 Python already has an excellent SOAP lib in the form of [Suds](https://fedorahosted.org/suds/).
 So it seems like a better approach would be to use eBay's SOAP API via Suds...

 ### Dirty…
-…eBay's implementation of SOAP/WSDL seems to be a bit idiosyncratic (possibly… _wrong_) or at least it's not as smooth to call methods via Suds as it could be.
+…eBay's implementation of SOAP/WSDL seems to be a bit idiosyncratic (possibly… _wrong_) - at least it's not as smooth to call methods via Suds as it could be.

 ### Clean Again…
 So I made this thin wrapper around Suds, so that you can easily use *all* of the eBay API methods, in up-to-the-minute form, from Python.